 If the device does not support the auto download mode, you need to get into the download mode manually.
 To do so, press and hold the

 Check Port on Windows

 Check the list of identified COM ports in the Windows Device Manager.
 Disconnect ESP32-S2 and connect it back, to verify which port disappears from the list and then shows back again.

 Figures below show serial port for ESP32 DevKitC and ESP32 WROVER KIT

-MacOS users: if you don’t see the serial port then check you have the USB/serial drivers installed as shown in the Getting Started guide for your particular development board.
-For MacOS High Sierra (10.13), you may also have to explicitly allow the drivers to load.
-Open System Preferences -> Security & Privacy -> General and check if there is a message shown here about “System Software from developer …” where the developer name is Silicon Labs or FTDI.
+macOS users: if you do not see the serial port then check you have the USB/serial drivers installed.
+See Section Connect ESP32-S2 to PC for links to drivers.
+For macOS High Sierra (10.13), you may also have to explicitly allow the drivers to load.
+Open System Preferences -> Security & Privacy -> General and check if there is a message shown here about "System Software from developer ..." where the developer name is Silicon Labs or FTDI.

 The currently logged user should have read and write access the serial port over USB.
 On most Linux distributions, this is done by adding the user to